ticho/template-orders/README.md

 Which js files do I need to add?
 Those that provoke errors in your browser console.
 Otherwise lookup the scrip tags in your html file.

-As for the fonts and the images, the rails log will display some errors.
+As for the fonts and the images, the rails console log will display some errors.

-There are fonts URLs in the css files, they will need to be modified (I used the `asset-path` helper, available in `.scss` files).
+There are fonts URLs in the css files, they will need to be modified (I used the `asset-path` helper, available for `.scss` files).

 `ls -1` displays the list of files in one column, easy to copy paste.